Delay in your education

 If you are delayed by more than 60 credits, you will receive no further loans or grants

 A normal academic year constitutes 60 study credits if you are studying full time.
 If you become delayed by more than 60 study credits, you lose the right to loans and grants from Lånekassen.
-In this case you must pass as many credits that are required to make the delay 60 credits or less before you can receive more loans and grants.

 If you are delayed by less than 60 credits, it will not affect how much loan and grant you are entitled to.